Skip to main content

 Faith Knutsen (First term ends 2025–26)

 Faith Knutsen is the Director of Social Entrepreneurship and Innovation at Ohio University’s Voinovich School of Leadership & Public Service, where she is employed since 2008.
 She directs the Social Enterprise Ecosystem program, which brings venture development services, capital access and social impact measurement tools to social enterprises and impact funders in rural SE Ohio and contiguous states.
 She lectures at the University and to community and civic organizations on social enterprise, entrepreneurial ecosystem development, venture development toolkits, and grant writing.
-Previously, she held an executive administrative role at SunPower, Inc., an engineering R&D firm.
+Previously, she held an executive administrative role at Sunpower, Inc., an engineering R&D firm.
 Ms. Knutsen began her professional career as a Peace Corps Volunteer in central Africa and has served as a periodic consultant in multiple nations on the African continent.
 She holds a bachelor's degree from Oberlin College and a master's degree from Ohio University.
 Ms. Knutsen is a member of multiple social enterprise Boards, an amateur ficiton writer and playwright, and the parent of two.

 Kristen Meeks

-Kristin Meeks (First Term Ends 2023-24)
+Kristin Meeks (Second Term Ends 2026-27)

 Kristin Meeks is a 2004 graduate of Marietta College with a BA in Marketing and a 2007 graduate of West Virginia University with a master's degree in Integrated Marketing Communications.
 She has taught small business entrepreneurship, marketing, and communication courses since 2005 at the graduate and undergraduate levels at Marietta College, West Virginia University, Washington State Community College, and WVU-Parkersburg.
 Meeks is the owner and founder of WV Social Media a niche marketing firm based out of the Parkersburg, WV area.
 She is actively involved in the area Chamber of Commerce, sits on the downtown PKB Board of Directors, and is a past president of the Belpre Chamber of Commerce.
 She was also a part of the 2015 class for Generation Next 40 under 40 by the West Virginia State Journal.
 Meeks is an active 4-H volunteer.
 She resides in Williamstown, West Virginia, with her husband and daughter.

-Ann Nicely (Faculty Member, Term Ends 2023-24)
+James Morell (Faculty Member, Term Ends 2024-25)

 Jared Perry